thamar-solorio/acl-pub/howto-aclpub-2017.md

 ### Who Should Read This Document

-This guide to the `aclpub` software will help you create a single proceedings volume for an ACL-affiliated conference.
-Presumably, you are one of the following:

 *   the program chair of a workshop
 *   the program chair of the short paper, poster, and/or demo session
 *   the publications chair of the overall conference (who traditionally assembles the main proceedings)